PopescuStefanRadu/osha_gallery/Readme.txt

 - Reorder images from the node view page
 - Bulk upload for image fields with unlimited number of values from the node view page
 - Adds two tabs ("Reorder images", "Bulk Upload") for the above features
-- Creates a cover image display field from your images which opens the gallery in a colorbox
+- Creates a cover image display field from your images which opens on click the gallery in a colorbox

 Dependencies